Haloren/mostlyfocusedv2-frontend/README.md

 # IMPORTANT!
 This project is the front-end to work along with the Rails backend found here:
 ### https://github.com/Haloren/mostlyfocusedv2-backend
-### To start clone the rails backend listed above and run it using port 3001
+### To start clone the rails backend (https://github.com/Haloren/mostlyfocusedv2-backend) and run the rails server using port 3001
 - Run the following command in your terminal: `rails s -p 3001`

 ## Once the Rails Backend server is running you can clone and start the App